-An estimated 10 million people in the United States have osteoporosis, and 34 million people are at increased risk of osteoporosis because of low bone mass.
-The Centers for Disease Control and Prevention reports that falls are the leading cause of fatal and non-fatal injuries in patients older than 65.
+A. An estimated 10 million people in the U.S. have osteoporosis, and 34 million people are at increased risk of osteoporosis because of low bone mass.
+The Centers for Disease Control and Prevention reports that falls are the leading cause of fatal and nonfatal injuries in patients older than 65.

-Depending on how you fall, different bones of the body can be affected.
+A. Depending on how you fall, different bones of the body can be affected.
 Common locations for osteoporosis-related fractures are the spine, hip and wrists.
-These fractures are often called “fragility fractures.”
+These fractures often are called fragility fractures.
 More than 400,000 fragility fractures occur each year.

 Falls can have many long-term ramifications.
-Fractures can often mean loss of independence and the need for additional support.
-For elderly patients, this could mean staying at a temporary rehabilitation facility or permanently moving to a family member’s home or an assisted living facility that can aid with activities of daily living.
-Younger patients often need help as their fractures heal too.
+Fractures often mean loss of independence and the need for additional support.
+For older patients, this could mean staying at a temporary rehabilitation facility, or permanently moving to a family member’s home or an assisted living facility that can aid with activities of daily living.
+Younger patients also often need help as their fractures heal.
 Fractures can make the simplest activities challenging.

 Patient-specific risk factors and advice for prevention:

 - Osteopenia and osteoporosis — Bone health can decrease the severity of injuries after a fall.
 Assure adequate diet with sufficient vitamin D and calcium.
 Consider bone mineral density testing and subsequent treatment as prescribed by your doctor, especially after sustaining a fragility fracture.

 - Impaired gait — Consider the need for assistive devices (e.g., cane, walker) and talk to your doctor about a daily exercise program that will help with strengthening and balance.
 Gait also can be affected by diseases, such as Parkinson’s.
 Balance can be affected by inner ear disorders.